pillisan42/JFxBorderlessNative/README.md

 - [X] Stabilisation
 - [X] Test on Windows 7 and 10
 - [X] Multi Stage support
+- [x] Easier support of complicated scenegraph for move node detection
-- [ ] Clean unused native jni method
+- [x] Clean unused native jni method
-- [ ] Remove borderless from ram support when windows is removed
+- [x] Remove borderless from ram support when windows is removed
 - [ ] Support Windows 11 Snap layout menu (There is still a bug with maximize button not working in this case ???)